charleslaw/trello-clone-api/README.md

     # TO:
     local   all             all                                     md5

+Then I restarted postgres using `sudo systemctl restart postgresql@12-main`

-Finally, open `src/config.js` and confirm the username, password, and database are all specified correctly
+Finally, open `src/config.js` and confirm the username, password, and database are all specified correctly in the config

     postgresql://trelloadmin:securePassword@localhost/trello

 ### Migrate the DB

-Create a `.env` file in the root of this repo and specify the postgres information
+Create a `.env` file in the **root** of this repo and specify the postgres information

     DATABASE_URL="postgresql://trelloadmin:securePassword@localhost/trello

-The run migrations:
+In the root dir, run migrations:

     npm run migrate

 ### Start the server

-Run the server and create a user for testing.
+Run the server, from the root dir so we can make API calls.

     npm run dev

-We will manually make an API call to create the user:
+We will manually make an API call to create a first user:

     curl http://127.0.0.1:8000/api/users -X POST --header "Content-Type: application/json" -d '{"email": "charles.law@gmail.com", "password": "Mypass1@#", "confirmPassword": "Mypass1@#"}'

 ## Development: Getting Started

-Get your bearings.
-Inspect the following files:

-  *

-* redux dev tools
-* npm run format
-* npm run build

-## Run the app (server)
+### Tech Stack

+This uses several libraries that would be good to get familiar with:

+* react: for drawing the UI
+* redux: for managing state of the UI
+* sagas: for making API calls
+* jsx control statements: not build into react, but everyone's doing it
+* prettier/eslint for formatting and some high level error checking

+The server tech stack does not really mean anything, the goal is to build a UI.
+But for the sake of completeness, and to save time for anyone who would just poke around the code anyways, the server users:

+* express for the web framework to handling incoming API requests
+* postgres (postgresql/psql) for the DB
+* postgrator for DB migrations (and setup)
+* jwt (json web tokens) for sessions

+Also note, the UI and API are independent.
+They both happen to use JavaScript, but the API could easily have been written (or be rewritten) in Python or Golang.
+Be aware of what commands run from the root directory (for the API) or the `ui/` directory for the UI.

+### Tools:

+You hopefully have an IDE set up.
+If you don't have one, VS Code is a good and safe option.

+It helps immesely to have Redux Dev Tools installed for your browser.
+This makes debugging much much faster and easier.

+### Cheatsheet commands

+For the API, in the repo's root directory, there is a single command that will be used 95% of the time.
+It is the command to run the server:

     npm run dev

+For the UI, in the `ui/` directory, there are three command that will cover most casesL

+    # Reformat the code nicely
+    npm run format
+    # Build the development build
+    npm run build:dev
+    # Build the production build
+    npm run build:prod

 # REST API